rednafi/rednafi.com/content/go/omit_dev_dependencies_in_binaries.md

 go mod tidy                   # installs the app dependencies
 ```

-Now, let's say we want to add the following dev dependencies: golangci-lint[^2] to lint the
+Now, let's say we want to add the following dev dependencies: [golangci-lint] to lint the
-project in the CI and gofumpt[^3] as a stricter `gofmt`.
+project in the CI and [gofumpt] as a stricter `gofmt`.
 Since we don't import these tools
 directly anywhere, they aren't tracked by the build toolchain.

 But we can leverage the following workflow: